 The Grill House, South Street, Gillingham Tel: 01747 824 278

 Opened in June 2017 on the site of what was much loved restaurant SSK.
-Serves food from 5.00 pm to 9.00 pm on Monday and Tuesday; and from 12 noon to 9.00 pm, Wednesday to Sunday – enjoy burgers, chicken, vegetarian options, huge sandwiches and a Sunday roast option: read our September 2017 review here.
+Serves food from 4.00 pm to 9.00 pm, Monday to Friday; 12 noon to 9.00 pm, on Saturday and noon to 6.00 pm on Sundays – enjoy burgers, chicken, vegetarian options, huge sandwiches and a Sunday roast option: read our September 2017 review here.
 Booking suggested for Friday and Saturday evenings.

 You will need to drive to: